ufidon/comsec/labs/lab06/README.md

    - IDownload then install [Simple-IDS - Suricata & EveBox Simply](https://evebox.org/simple-ids/).
    - **Choose network interface to monitor:**
       ```bash
+      # Go the the folder contains simple-ids
+      # 1. make it executable
+      chmod +x ./simple-ids

-      # 1. run simple-ids
+      # 2. run simple-ids
+      # First time running, you are asked to select the network interface to monitor
       ./simple-ids
-      # 2. Under the configure menu select the network interface to monitor
+      # 3. Under the configure menu select the network interface to monitor
-      # 3. select "Start" from the main menu then point your browser at http://127.0.0.1:5636
+      # 4. select "Start" from the main menu then point your browser at http://127.0.0.1:5636
       ```
    - 💻 simple-ids console interface
    - 💻 simple-ids web interface